faraday-techno/relay-pro/docs/README.md

 ![alt text](./img/open-popup.png "Open pop up")
 4. Apply the speed you want to refresh:
 ![alt text](./img/open-popup.png "Open pop up")
-5. Auto Book when new load appears (Make sure board is clean when this toggle is on):
+5. Toggle the "Auto-Book available offer" option, (Make sure board is clean when this toggle is on) save the configuration and click the play button:
 ![alt text](./img/auto-book.png "Open pop up")
+6. It will start refreshing and notifies you when it books the load that matches the filter! 🎉 🎉 🎉

+> Alternatively, you can configure the settings to stop when new load appears.
+To do that, repeat the steps 2..4 then

-6. Alternativly configuration may be set to stop when new load is added and highlight the new load:
+5. Toggle the "Stop when new load is added" option and possibly toggle "Mark new loads":
 ![alt text](./img/stop.png "Open pop up")
-7. Click play button:
+6. Click play button:
 ![alt text](./img/play-highlight.png "Open pop up")
-8. It will start refreshing based on the config you set! 🎉 🎉 🎉
+7. It will start refreshing and notify you when new load is added! 🎉 🎉 🎉

 9. To stop the refresher, just click the pause button highlighted below.
 Also, Command Key on Mac OS or Windows Key on Windows OS can be used to stop the refresher:
 ![alt text](./img/pause.png "Open pop up")